-Allows you to specify the SQL Server object type that should trigger this alert.
-When the Collection Server processes an audited event associated with the specified object type, the alert rule is run to see whether the identified event matches the other alert rule criteria.
+Allows you to specify the SQL Server object type that is affected by the event you want to filter.
+For example, you can filter out all DDL activity on a specific database.
+When the Collection Server processes an audited event associated with the specified object type, the filter is run to see whether the identified event matches the other filter criteria.

-By default, the alert rule applies your alert criteria against events on any audited SQL Server instance.
+By default, the filter will apply your criteria against events on any audited SQL Server instance.